-Root your BlueStacks 5+ emulator effortlessly using Kitsune Mask (formerly Magisk Delta)!
-This guide provides a streamlined approach to granting root access to your BlueStacks instance, allowing you to run applications that require root privileges.
-No external tools or complex scripts are necessary β just your PC, Notepad, and Kitsune Mask!
+Root your BlueStacks 5+ or MSI App Player emulator effortlessly using Kitsune Mask!
+This guide provides a streamlined, text-based approach to granting root access to your instances, allowing you to run applications that require root privileges.
+No external tools are necessary – just your PC, Notepad, and Kitsune Mask!

 Note

-BlueStacks Root GUI My Python based portable application allows you to toggle root access and enable read/write (R/W) permissions for your BlueStacks instances.
-It automatically detects both master and cloned instances, eliminating the need to manually edit the configuration files I describe below.
+BlueStacks Root GUI (Recommended Method) My Python-based portable application allows you to toggle root access and enable read/write (R/W) permissions for your BlueStacks and MSI App Player instances with simple button clicks.
+It automatically detects all instances and has been recently updated to fix critical bugs and improve reliability.

 Important